Kylie (album): Promotion

 After filming her last scenes for Neighbours in June and July 1988, Minogue was able to relocate to London to concentrate on the promotional work for Kylie.
 This included her performances on Terry Wogan's television talk show and the opening for a new ride at Alton Towers amusement park.
 Waterman also spent a large amount of money on TV advertising for the album.
 In September, Minogue did a three-month promotional trip in the United States, Japan, Melbourne and the United Kingdom.
 The singer had to cut it short due to emotional exhaustion.
 In October 1989, more than a year after the album was released, Minogue launched her first concert tour, Disco in Dream performing several songs from both Kylie and Enjoy Yourself.
 It began in Japan, where she performed in front of 38,000 fans at the Tokyo Dome.
 She later joined other artists from the PWL label on a ten-date theatre tour in the United Kingdom, which attracted 170,000 fans.
 Its run in the United Kingdom was sponsored by local radio stations and was re-titled The Hitman Roadshow.
 ALFA International and Video Collection International released the video album On the Go: Live in Japan in April 1990 in Japan and the United Kingdom.
 It contained footage shot during the Disco in Dream concert tour and was available in VHS and Laserdisc formats.
-A video from the concert tour with backstage footage and various clips of Kylie around Japan was shown on a Christmas special on ITV called Kylie On The Go in 1990.
+A video from the concert tour with backstage footage was shown on a Christmas special on ITV called Kylie On The Go in 1990.